 Re-think your categories and tag multiple resources so they can sit under multiple “holistic” umbrellas.
 The added benefit to designing holistically?
 Your microlearning strategy can help you identify and build business leaders for the future.

-Congratulations for making it to the end of the article.
+Congratulations for making it to the end of this article.
 Your attention span made it!
-(Plus, the whole attention span spin isn’t necessarily true – and neither is the myth about goldfish memory!)
+(Plus, the whole attention span spin isn’t necessarily true – and neither is the myth about goldfish memory!).